rainbow-ux/traveler-blog.github.io/_pages/about.md

 ---
 layout: page
 title: This website is an exhibition of my travel experiences.
 Different cultures and customs will always bring different feelings to people.
-I hope you can feel beauty and strength from theses photos.
+I hope you can feel beauty from theses photos.
 I hope you enjoy it.
 permalink: /about
 comments: false
 image: assets/images/screenshot.png